amarakon/amarakon.github.io/content/blog/2022-05-03-how-to-install-gentoo-linux-the-efficient-way/index.md

 Finally, you must know whether your computer firmware uses BIOS or UEFI.
 Generally, only extremely old computers support only BIOS, only terrible new computers support only UEFI, and most computers support both.
 You should be completely sure though to avoid messing your entire installation.
+Finally, please note that when text in code blocks are wrapped in `<>` symbols, that means that you need to replace the text.

 # Prepare the Disks